 A typical objective of most prior IT research is to explain the factors influencing the IT usage and acceptance.
 Researchers have built and tested several theorical models of IT usage, such as theory of planned behavior (TPB), and the technology acceptance model (TAM) (Taylor and Todd 1995; Venkatesh et al. 2003).
 Another major objective of IT research is to assess the value of IT in terms of organizational performance.
 Studies show that IT usage is a key driver of good organizational performance.
 For example, it can effectively improve productivity (Devaraj and Kohli 2003; Hitt and Brynjolfsson 1996) and allow for company-wide emission reductions (Pablos 2012).

-However, few researchers have reported on the use of IT products and applications for individual behavior changing.
-Research is usually seen in certain fields such as public health or business.
-In the field of public health, Mattila et al. tried to record self-management of weight-related behaviors (Mattila et al. 2009), Hughes et al. developed an app for monitoring energy balance (Hughes et al. 2010), and others have monitored diet or physical activity as part of a program for diabetes (Årsand et al. 2010) or cardiac rehabilitation (Varnfield et al. 2011).
-When it comes to commence, Sundaram et al. suggested that the effective and efficient use of technology enhances salesperson performance (Sundaram et al. 2007).(Mladenic et al. 2003; Power 2002)(Bohanec 2009)
+The past decade also witnessed the successful application of IT products for individual behavior changing in certain fields.
+For instance, in the field of public health, Mattila et al. tried to record self-management of weight-related behaviors (Mattila et al. 2009), Hughes et al. developed an app for monitoring energy balance (Hughes et al. 2010), and others have monitored diet or physical activity as part of a program for diabetes (Årsand et al. 2010) or cardiac rehabilitation (Varnfield et al. 2011).
+When it comes to commence, Sundaram et al. suggested that the effective and efficient use of technology enhances salesperson performance (Sundaram et al. 2007).
+Furthermore, when dealing with decision-making problems and tasks, the key question how IT might work is addressed in the area of decision support programs, systems, methods and techniques (Mladenic et al. 2003; Power 2002).
+And IT can support people faced with difficult decisions to decide better, faster and more effectively (Bohanec 2009).
+However, when exploring ways to avoid driving risk, few researchers have reported on the use of IT products and applications for behavior changing at the individual level.

 Driving Risk

 Prior studies have assessed various contributing factors in to driving risk, which is defined as a potential threat that may cause vehicle crashes or other accidents (Zheng et al. 2014).
 Researchers conclude the factors to drivers’ driving behaviors, traits, the road condition, environment state and vehicle failures (Cai et al. 2016; Donovan and Marlatt 1982; Donovan et al. 1988; McMillen et al. 1992; Rolison et al. 2018).
 From the perspective of drivers themselves, research distinguishes between driving skills and driving style (Rolison et al. 2018).
 The skills component includes practice, exposure to the diversity of traffic situations and reaction time (Boyce and Geller 2002; Groeger and Brown 1989; Lajunen and Summala 1995; Li et al. 2016; McMillen et al. 1992; Özkan and Lajunen 2006).
 Driving style refers to the ways an individual chooses to drive (Rolison et al. 2018).
 Driving characteristics, a complex interaction of diving skills and styles, are explained in prior studies.
 For example, driving experience was confirmed to be a significant predictor of safety and skill-oriented driving (Lajunen and Summala 1995), for which researchers explain that practice and increased exposure to diverse traffic situations could be expected to improve driving performance, but also increase subjective control over driving and reduce concerns about safety (Näätänen and Summala 1976; Spolander 1983).
 Additionally, age is also related to driving experience, thus many of the younger drivers tend to have higher driving risk compared to older drivers (Sharkin 2004).